 If they had asked, they might have been able to make improvements to their onboarding program.
 And at an organization that saw five out of seven new hires leave after just three months of being there (with many of their paid hours devoted to those awful training videos), that just might have been valuable.

 Looking back, I’m surprised I lasted over a year there.
-Two things finally put me over the edge: (1) there were no apparent opportunities for growth or new skill development and (2) the leadership continued to engage in practices definitively refuted by data and reject any ideas from below.
+Two things finally put me over the edge: (1) there were no apparent opportunities for growth or new skill development and (2) the leadership continued to engage in practices definitively refuted by data and reject any ideas from employees about how to keep up with the changing industry landscape.
 If they had asked me why I was leaving, they might have learned something then, too.

 Fortunately, many organizations now realize that asking for feedback is a worthwhile thing to do when new hires are coming in the door or current employees are on their way out.
 As most people choose to stay or leave an organization within the first six months of being there, finding out what went well and what went poorly during this time can help increase retention and boost long-term commitment to the organization, otherwise known as engagement.
 Additionally, having a professional conversation with a person who has decided to leave your organization can shed valuable insight on its overall performance, and help uncover new ways to improve to encourage talented people to stick around.